Nonparametric Treatment Effect Identification in School Choice: Introduction

-Beyond making sure coarse aggregate treatment effects do not blend together aTEs in some unreasonable and unexpected fashion, researchers may be interested in finer aggregations of aTEs.
-Our second contribution is the asymptotic theory for estimating RD-identified treatment contrasts.
-Relative to the existing literature \citep{abdulkadiroglu2017impact}, our asymptotic theory more accurately captures the fact that cutoffs depend on the data in finite samples, and only converge to fixed quantities asymptotically.
-We accommodate the data-dependent cutoffs and find that first-order asymptotic behavior of local linear regression estimators is unaffected.
+To implement a user-chosen aggregation of aTEs, we also provide asymptotic theory for estimators of lottery- and RD-identified aTEs---which can then be further aggregated according to a user-chosen weighting.
+As a theoretical contribution, relative to the existing literature \citep{abdulkadiroglu2017impact,abdulkadirouglu2017research}, our asymptotic theory more accurately reflects the fact that cutoffs have nontrivial randomness in finite samples, and only converge to fixed quantities asymptotically \citep{azevedo2016supply}. \Copy {introdiff}{Nevertheless, we show that data-dependent cutoffs do not affect the first-order asymptotic behavior of estimators for these treatment effects, using a more refined analysis than in \citet {abdulkadiroglu2017impact,abdulkadirouglu2017research}.
+This is a novel contribution to the statistical theory of estimators in settings with school assignment algorithms.}

-This paper is applicable to any setting in which school assignments are made using deferred acceptance-like algorithms and researchers seek causal identification based on the centralized assignments \citep{beuermann2018good,abdulkadirouglu2017research,marinho2022causal,kirkeboen2016field,angrist2021credible}.
-It contributes to a growing methodological literature on causal inference in centralized school assignment settings \citep{singh2023kernel,marinho2022causal,munrojmp,abdulkadiroglu2017impact,abdulkadirouglu2017research,narita2021theory,narita2021algorithm}.
+This paper applies to any setting where school assignments are made using deferred acceptance-like algorithms and researchers seek causal identification based on the centralized assignments \citep{beuermann2018good,abdulkadirouglu2017research,marinho2022causal,kirkeboen2016field,angrist2021credible}.
+It contributes to a growing methodological literature on causal inference in centralized school assignment settings \citep{singh2023kernel,marinho2022causal,munrojmp,abdulkadiroglu2017impact,abdulkadirouglu2017research,narita2021theory,narita2021algorithm,che2023leveraging,arkhangelsky2025evaluating}.
 This paper is most related to \citet{abdulkadiroglu2017impact}.
-We complement their work by investigating the ramifications of heterogeneous treatment effects on their identification strategy and by formally characterizing the set of atomic treatment effects identified by centralized school assignment.
-Our results also imply that the regression estimator proposed by \citet{abdulkadiroglu2017impact} estimates a treatment effect that puts vanishing weight on the RD-identified aTEs, though nevertheless it appears the weight on RD-identified aTEs is nontrivial in finite samples in their setting.
+We complement their work by investigating the ramifications of heterogeneous treatment effects on their identification strategy and by formally characterizing the set of atomic treatment effects identified by centralized school assignment.\footnote{In particular, \citet{abdulkadiroglu2017impact} ``look forward to a more detailed investigation of the consequences of heterogeneous treatment effects for identification strategies of the sort considered here,'' which is precisely the theme of this paper.} Our results also imply that the regression estimator proposed by \citet{abdulkadiroglu2017impact} estimates a treatment effect that puts vanishing weight on the RD-identified aTEs, though nevertheless it appears the weight on RD-identified aTEs is nontrivial in finite samples in their empirical application.